 - a current plant registration number

-- an operator with high risk work licence or is trained by an RTO to safely operate the plant
+- an operator with a high risk work licence or is trained by an RTO to safely operate the plant without supervision

-- an independent assessment for certificate of attendance category
+- an independent assessment for certificate for attendance category

 - a logbook in place and up to date

-- a notice for safe operation, testing, cleaning and maintenance displayed
+- a procedure for safe operation, testing, cleaning and maintenance displayed

 - completed a hazard and risk assessment.